Graduate Student Affiliates

 Elliott Edsall

-Elliott Edsall is a first-year PhD student at the University of Minnesota, Twin Cities in the Hubbard School of Journalism and Mass Communication.
+Elliott Edsall is a second-year PhD student at the University of Minnesota, Twin Cities in the Hubbard School of Journalism and Mass Communication.
 His research centers on American political culture, specifically in the realm of right-wing media.
 He is primarily interested in the way conservative media figures relate themselves to their audiences, and how political and cultural symbols are used to represent outlets' target audiences.
 He is interested in how political media affects American culture more broadly.

 Headshot of Azza El Masri